jaantollander/masters-thesis/content/30_monitoring.md

 The observation interval should be less than half of the cleanup interval for reliable reset detection.
 Smaller observation interval increases the resolution but also increase the rate of data accumulation.
 We used a 2-minute observation interval and a 10-minute cleanup interval.
+In the future, we could expriment with reducing the observation interval to 1-minute.

 <!-- computing differences on the fly -->
 Initially, we computed the difference between the two counters on the monitoring clients and stored them in the database.